+Activity Description Set Variable Automation variables are a powerful tool that can greatly extend your scripts by adding flexibility and customization.
+You can use variables to represent and store data that may be different each time the script executes.
+Variables can be used with almost every Automation activity.
 Use this activity to define one or more variables.

-- Variable name-Enter a name for the variable.
-When you use the variable name later in the script, for example in a file name or in an expression, surround the variable name with the hash symbol (#MyVariable#). - Variable type-Specify a variable type. - SQL-Select SQL if you plan to use the result set of a query as the variable value. - DateTime-See Using Variables in Automation for more information about date variables. - Variable value-Enter a value or click ()= to build an expression. - If you click [] to build an expression, select from the list of variables, operators, and functions.
+Review the following for additional information: Variable name-Enter a name for the variable.
+When you use the variable nater in the script, for example in a file name or in an expression, surround the variable name with the hash symbol (#MyVariable#).
+Variable type-Specify a variable type.
+SQL-Select SQL if you plan to use the result set of a query as the variable value.
+DateTime-See Using Variables in Automation for more information about date variables. • Variable value-Enter a value or click (x)= to build an expression. • If you click ()= to build an expression, select from the list of variables, operators, and functions.
 Click a category in the left pane to display a list of items in the right pane.
 Double-click an item to add it.
-Click Test to test the expression. - If you selected SQL as the variable type, the variable value options expand to allow you to specify a query.
-Select a database connection, then select a SQL file or enter a SQL statement.
-Toad uses the result set of the query as the value for your variable.
+Click Test to test the